sycamore-rs/sycamore/docs/next/getting_started/installation.md

 sycamore = "0.7.1"
 ```

-> Note: Sycamore is currently being developed at a rapid pace.
+> **Note**: Sycamore is currently being developed at a rapid pace.
 To have access to the latest
 > features, consider using a
 > [git dependency](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories)
 > instead.